Current water outages

 Faults

 Sometimes there are unforeseen circumstances, such as a water main break or other system issue, that lead to a water outage.
-If this occurs, we place a notification on this page and provide an estimated repair time.
+If this occurs, we place a notification on the map and provide an estimated repair time.

 Planned works